Joycey83/my-portfolio-2024/README.md

 Feel free to explore and reach out to me if you'd like to connect, collaborate, or just say hi!

 Happy coding! 💻

+## Porfolio Updates 2024 version

+- Created a smooth scroll with a fixed Navigation bar using Javascript
+- Created a responsive navigation menu for mobile/smaller devices
+- Incorporated moving Particle animation to my hero image.
+This was created using HTML5 Canvas.
+- Created an animation scroll for my skills section of my portfolio.
+- Added a JS date object so that the current year will always be displayed.